ayoayco/nitro-extends-error-recreation/README.md

-# recreation of extends error when dependency is local workspace
+# recreation of extends error

 When running `npm start` or `npm run build:preview` in this project, it produces console [message](#message) below